 My preferred route for hiking Victoria Peak

-I go up to Victoria Peak at least a few times a year because of the gorgeous scenery.
-Plus, it is a good spot to get away from the hustle and bustle of the city.
+I visit the Peak in Hong Kong several times a year because of the gorgeous scenery.
+Plus, it is a good spot to escape the hustle and bustle of the city.

-Then I hike Victoria Peak anti-clockwise on the Victoria Peak circular loop.
+Then, I hike Victoria Peak anti-clockwise on the Victoria Peak circular loop.
 I like this way because I always want to see the panoramic view first.
-Then by the time I get to the Lugard Road and Harlech Road junction, I can either take a break or continue onto Mount High West, another trail with views of southern Hong Kong Island.
+Then, by the time I get to the Lugard Road and Harlech Road junction, I can take a break or continue onto Mount High West, another trail with views of southern Hong Kong Island.

-Start hiking Victoria Peak at Peak Tower & Peak Galleria
+Start hiking the Peak trail at Peak Tower & Peak Galleria

-No matter which route you take to go up to Victoria Mountain, your hike will always start around the Peak Tower and Peak Galleria area.
+No matter which routes you take to Victoria Mountain, your hike will always start around the Peak Tower and Peak Galleria area.

-This is a good place to start because you can use the bathroom facilities and buy water if you need to.
+This is a good place to start because you can use the bathroom facilities and buy water if needed.

 When you are ready to hike, look for the signages that point to Lugard Road, which is the start of your hike anti-clockwise around the Peak Trail.